barttermorshuizen/awesomeposter/docs/architecture/flex-agents-server.md

 ### 15.5 Notification and Assignment Model
 - `node_start` events for human-executed nodes include assignment metadata such as `assignedTo`, `role`, and `dueAt` so downstream tooling can route work.
 - The SPA or a notification service subscribes to these events and surfaces tasks via in-app queues, email, or chat integrations.
-- Operators query their backlog with `GET /api/v1/flex/hitl/tasks?assignedTo=me` (or equivalent filters) and launch the facet-driven task surface to work the node.
+- Operators query their backlog with `GET /api/v1/flex/tasks?assignedTo=me` (or equivalent filters) and launch the facet-driven task surface to work the node.
 - Once structured output is submitted, the orchestrator validates it, marks the node resolved, and the plan continues.
+- Declines call `POST /api/v1/flex/tasks/:taskId/decline` with structured reason codes, triggering policy-driven failure paths; reassignments use `POST /api/v1/flex/tasks/:taskId/reassign` to update assignee metadata without altering node contracts.
 - This approach adds traceability and role-based routing without altering the orchestrator’s core execution loop.

+> **Endpoint Boundary:** `/api/v1/flex/tasks` serves the human work queue.
+Legacy `/api/hitl/*` endpoints remain reserved for policy approvals/declines; if compatibility is required, they may proxy into the flex task APIs without exposing HITL semantics to routine human work.

 ### 15.6 Planner Behavior
 - The planner can inject `HumanAgent.*` nodes explicitly when replanning requires human clarification (for example rationale: “Need clarification on objective”).